-As one of the world's most iconic animals the lion was quick to become a popular and seemingly permanent addition to any zoological garden in Menagerie.
-Awe-inspiring and ferocious the public appetite endured through years of wild animal capture replacing any of the lions that may have been lost in the early stages of these collections.
+As one of the World's most iconic animals the lion was quick to become a must have addition to any zoological collection.
+Awe inspiring and ferocious the public appetite for seeing these incredible animals has endured for centuries.

 "In the late 60s everything changed.
 Longleat, the first UK safari park, opened in 1969.
 Overnight, there was a requirement for large numbers of good-looking lions.
 "I was not happy with the existing zoo lions; many were clearly very inbred," Jimmy Chipperfield told me (pers. com.
 1974).
 "We imported several groups, from Uganda in particular.
 Within a short time I was able to identify accurately any UK lion because ours were distinctly different from the original UK zoo ones, which tended, amongst other things, to have longer heads," he continued.
 This sort of observation and captive breeding are not 'scientific' as we know it today, but traditional 'stockmanship'."